mparticle-solutions/mparticle-gtm-initialization/README.md

 This template allows for the configuration and loading of the mParticle SDK on your site.

 ### Steps to enable:
-1. Select the Initialization Tag Template from the [Google Community Template Gallery](https://tagmanager.google.com/gallery/#/?page=1).
+1. Select the Initialization Tag Template from the [Google Community Template Gallery](https://tagmanager.google.com/gallery/#/?page=1) or import this .tpl file into your GTM workspace.
 2. Configure your tag with the proper API Key and desired settings.
 3. Configure the trigger to load the SDK as the page is loaded.
 4. Deploy the tag.